IgorZvezdilin/star-journey-flex/README.md

 # WebSite for a fictional Company

-I create a website about space journey to train my skills with using only flexbox
-(i know that this is a bad practice) and using media quaries for creating adaptive size.
+I create a website about space journey company to train my skills with using flexbox for layout and for positioning elements (I know that using flexbox for layout is a bad practice).
+I also using media quaries to set determine size for brakpionts.

+## Gadgets and breakpionts

 I create adaptive size for: laptop, tablets and mobiles with different sizes.

 I also try to use responsive width and height and try to systematize css properties.

+## Website

+I use github pages for hosting, so you can find my website [here](https://igorzvezdilin.github.io/star-journey-flex/).

 ## Acknowledgements

  - [Unsplash](https://unsplash.com/) - i take the photos of people here